 Bottom Pane: This part of the dialog box displays the results after the Management Action has taken place.
 To expand the viewable area, click.

-This Management Action notifies you of inconsistencies or potential problems pertaining to user and group storage being managed through Storage Manager for eDirectory.
+This Management Action notifies you of inconsistencies or potential problems pertaining to user and group storage being managed through Novell Storage Manager.
 These potential problems might be missing storage quotas, inconsistent directory attributes, missing and inconsistent managed paths, and more.

 In addition to reporting on storage issues, consistency check reports let you review current quota assignments and can help you with the design and planning of storage policies.
 In Section 4.3, Running Consistency Check Reports on Existing Storage, you ran a consistency check before creating your first primary user policy to help you determine how to configure the policy.

-This Management Action catalogs objects in Storage Manager for eDirectory, putting them in a managed state.
+This Management Action catalogs objects in Novell Storage Manager, putting them in a managed state.